One enjoyable aspect to having fashionable conversations is the associations it brings…

 Jackie Kennedy was pictured regularly in the international press, Audrey Hepburn too.
 They changed the perception of beauty and fashion across the globe.

 Illustrating the burnt orange dress

-The burnt orange dress was made in the start of the 1960s by a Hull dressmaker working from home.
+The burnt orange dress was made in the early 1960s by a Hull dressmaker working from home.

-This is entirely possible as there were many dressmakers in Hull at the time.
-Those who worked in the many retail outlets and fashion houses often took in dressmaking commissions to make more money outside of the 9 to 5.
+There were many dressmakers in the city at the time, those who worked in the many retail outlets and fashion houses often took in dressmaking commissions to make more money outside of the 9 to 5.

 When skilled dressmakers left work to get married or start a family, it was common that they continued making up outfits from home.